-In Figure 5 the curve MPI_b represents the MPI program with unnecessary barriers.
+In Figure 5 the curve MPLb represents the MPI program with unnecessary barriers.
 For SOR, we find the performance gap is much smaller between VOPP and MPI if the same number of barriers is added to the MPI program.
 For 32 processors, the speedup gap is reduced from about 6 to 2.

-In Figure 6 the curve MPI_b represents the MPI program with unnecessary barriers, and the curve VOPP b represents the VOPP program with less barriers (The execution results for the VOPP program are wrong, of course).
+In Figure 6 the curve MPI b represents the MPI program with unnecessary barriers, and the curve VOPP b represents the VOPP program with less barriers (The execution results for the VOPP program are wrong, of course).
 Both of them have the same number of barriers.
 Under this situation, the performance gap for Gauss becomes very small.
-For 32 processors, the speedup gap is reduced from 9 to less than grams.
+For 32 processors, the speedup gap is reduced from 9 to less than 2.

+From the above figures we can conclude that the overhead of barriers is a significant overhead for VOPP programs.
 The programmer should first avoid unnecessary barriers in programs.
 As system developers, we should reduce the overhead of barrier implementation to make barriers more efficient.

-From the above figures we can conclude that the overhead of barriers is a significant overhead for VOPP pro-